DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

     * getCurrState(method): Getter method for currState
     * getPrevState(method): Getter method for prevState
     * resources needed: image files for each of the different states of the cells
+    * Can extend Cell to fit any number of simulations
 * **Grid**
     * myGrid(field): A two-dimensional Cell array where the simulation takes place
     * rows(field): The total number of rows in the grid